Short-seller Hindenburg says no clear answers in Nikola rebuttal

-Sept 15 (Reuters) - Shares in Nikola Corp sank 7% on Tuesday after the short-selling research house which has alleged the electric truckmaker misled investors over its technology said the company had failed to address most of its queries.
+(Reuters) - Shares of Nikola Corp NKLA.O sank 7% on Tuesday after the short-selling research house, which has alleged the electric truck maker misled investors over its technology, said the company had failed to address most of its queries.

 Nikola has rejected the accusations and threatened to take legal action against short-seller Hindenburg since its research into the company sparked the first of a series of falls in the company’s shares last week.